satyadeep-ih/noidea/README.md

 - Edit `.github/workflows/build-and-deploy.yml`
 - Modify triggers, build steps, or deployment logic
 - Add additional environments or steps

-## 🤝 Contributing

-1. Fork the repository
-2. Create a feature branch
-3. Make your changes
-4. Create a pull request
-5. The workflow will automatically deploy a preview

-## 📄 License

 MIT License - see LICENSE file for details